Confidenceman02/django-elm/README.md

 2. Try out a killer combo such as [HTMX](https://htmx.org/) and [Alpine JS](https://alpinejs.dev/).

-   - This combo being able to handle a huge of amount of your UI reactivity is entirely conceivable, however, consider the the following.
+   - This combo being able to handle a huge of amount of your UI reactivity is entirely conceivable, however, consider the following.
      - HTMX: Ensure your UI/UX won't suffer as a result of a roundtrip to the server.
-     - Alpine JS: Great for simple dynamic behaviour, but If you find yourself writing app logic akin to that of a framework, Djelm is likely a far better option.
+     - Alpine JS: If you find yourself writing app logic akin to that of a framework, Djelm is likely a far better option.

 # Requirements